freedom-foundation/Peeranoia_Framework/README.md

 Peeranoia_Framework is the peers, code and software of a network used to exchange, compare, and verify checksums.
 An association of those competant enough to check checksums.
 Here peer-to-peer mechanisms are used to provide checksum storage for file integrity checking with more flexibility and scalability than offered by currently available systems.

 ## Why the project is useful
 Checksums are useful for obvious reasons vandalism, forgery, and so forth.
 This project brings together competent peers so that PEERANOIA can be enacted.
-As you’ve been bitten once already, you have a reason for paranoia."
+"As you’ve been bitten once already, you have a reason for paranoia."
 (Motivation 1.1, p.8, Zangler)

 ### How users can get started with the project
 First read Zangler.
 If you can do a checksum then you qualify to join.
 To get started click join [Discussion](https://github.com/freedom-foundation/Peeranoia_Framework/discussions/1).
 You need to be able to show competency and knowledge.
 Introduce yourself and contribute a relevent question or comment.
 To show that you have read Zangler.
 Then to show that you are competent share any checksum.